Skip to Content

 • Silversea

-With so many busy seaports, marinas, cruise terminals, and other water facilities operating along the California coast, maritime accidents are likely to happen.
-All types of dangerous mishaps and incidents can occur in the maritime industry ranging from commercial fishing and diving accidents to marine cargo and crane accidents.
+With so many busy seaports, marinas, cruise terminals and other water facilities operating along the California coast, maritime accidents are likely to happen.
+All types of dangerous mishaps and incidents can occur in the maritime industry ranging from commercial fishing and diving accidents to marine cargo and crane incidents.
 These events often lead to serious and painful injuries that cause workers to be off for long periods of time.
-In some situations, the injured maritime employee may never be able to return to his or her prior occupation, and in the worst of situations, a wrongful death may occur.
-Some of the most common accidents and injuries suffered by crewmembers, Jones Act seamen, longshoremen, cruise ship employees, and other maritime workers include:

 • Crane, forklift, and other equipment accidents